Curriculum

 Undergraduate Program Structure

-The number of semester hours covered by the structural elements adds up to the total of 120 semester hours needed for graduation.
-Each structural element has specific semester hour and course requirements associated with it.
-Generally, the breakdown of semester hours by structural element is:
+The number of semester hours covered by the five structural elements adds up to the total of 120 semester hours needed for graduation.
+Each of the five structural elements has specific semester hour and course requirements associated with it.
+Generally, the breakdown of semester hours is:

 More information about these elements and their requirements can be found in the course catalog on our Records and Registration page.